Paul Steenhuisen: Career

 During his student years, Steenhuisen was laureate of more than a dozen national and international awards for his music.
 These include four prizes in the Canadian Broadcasting Corporation Young Composers Competition, seven in the PROCAN/SOCAN Competition, first prize in the Vancouver New Music Composers Competition, and the Governor General of Canada Gold Medal as the outstanding student in all faculties (UBC, 1990).
 Music by Steenhuisen was selected for competition at the Gaudeamus Music Week.
 After a winter residency at the Banff Centre for the Arts, Steenhuisen became Associate Composer in Residence with the Toronto Symphony Orchestra (1998–2000).
 At the behest of the TSO, he wrote the chamber work Ciphering in Tongues, and orchestral pieces Airstream and Pensacola (a melodrama for orchestra, computer, and spatialized brass).
-Pensacola has been performed by the Esprit Orchestra, Orchestre Symphonique de Montréal, and the Winnipeg Symphony Orchestra.
+Pensacola has been performed by the Esprit Orchestra, Montreal Symphony Orchestra, and the Winnipeg Symphony Orchestra.
 During this time, Bramwell Tovey and the Vancouver Symphony Orchestra commissioned another orchestral piece, Your Soul is a Bottle Full of Thirsting Salt.

 Wonder, for orchestra, tape, and soprano, was commissioned by the CBC for the CBC Radio Orchestra, and was selected to represent Canada at the International Rostrum of Composers (UNESCO, Paris).
 It was ranked third in the world, and ascribed the honour of recommended work, with subsequent broadcasts in twenty-five countries.
 As a result, the Austrian Radio Philharmonic performed the work and commissioned Bread for Sylvain Cambreling and Klangforum Wien to perform at MuzikProtokoll in Graz, Austria.
 Bread was also performed at the 2001 ISCM World Music Days in Yokohama, Japan, by the Tokyo Ensemble COmeT, and at the BONK festival (Tampa, Florida), where Steenhuisen was a frequent guest.
-In 2003, Dr. Steenhuisen was appointed Assistant Professor of Composition at the University of Alberta, where he was the founder of the Electroacoustic Research Studios (UA-EARS).
+In 2003, Dr. Steenhuisen was appointed assistant professor of composition at the University of Alberta, where he was the founder of the Electroacoustic Research Studios (UA-EARS).
 He served as director of the new studios until his resignation in 2007.
 In early 2009, the University of Alberta Press published its first music text, Steenhuisen's Sonic Mosaics: Conversations with Composers, a collection of interviews with thirty-two composers.

 In 2011 Steenhuisen was awarded the Victor Martyn Lynch Staunton Award as the outstanding mid-career artist in music by the Canada Council.